Introduction to Voice Synth (V5.2)

 In Voice Synth, rotary dials respond to circular swiping/dragging (iOS/macOS) at the edge, as if the dials are physical.
 If you move your finger/pointer far off the dial, a circular motion will let the dial rotate slower, increasing your precision.
 The dials also respond to straight linear swiping/dragging.
 It does not matter if you move up, down, left, right or diagonally.
 Just let the dial know which direction you want it to rotate, by swiping/dragging along a path that is aimed off-center, preferably aiming alongside the dial.
 Then the dial will move as you want it to!

+Voice Synth supports audio units on both iOS and macOS, to use Voice Synth as instrument or effect on a track in music apps such as Apple's Garageband and Logic Pro.
+Read more on audio units.
 Inter-App Audio (IAA) was introduced by Apple in 2013, on iOS-only as an alternative to audio units that were not yet available on iOS at that time.
 Voice Synth has supported IAA for many years.
 In 2019, Apple deprecated IAA in favor of audio units which were available by then, and offers IAA support only in a limited grace period.
-Starting with version 5.2 in 2023, Voice Synth will follow and no longer support IAA.
+Starting with version 5.2 in 2023, Voice Synth followed and no longer supports IAA.

 Main Menu